vercel/hyper/README.md

 3. Install the dependencies: `npm install`
 4. Build the code, watch for changes and run the app: `npm start`

-To make sure that your code works in the finished application, you can generate the binaries like that:
+To make sure that your code works in the finished application, you can generate the binaries like this:

 ```bash
 $ npm run pack